namikingsoft/skillcloud/README.md

 Skill Cloud
 =============================
-This is visializing skill like cloud.
+This is visializing skill of namikingsoft like cloud.
 http://blog.namiking.net/skillcloud/